April Fools’ Day Famous Hoaxes

 April Fools’ Day in the EFL classroom

 Joking in a foreign language can be incredibly difficult because jokes normally involve a play on words.
 So this makes translating April Fools jokes into a foreign language much easier, due to their practical component.
-April Fools jokes are normally much more obvious than a subtle language gag.
+April Fools pranks are normally much more obvious than a subtle language gag.

-April Fools’ Day is a good time to discuss different famous pranks and enjoy a laugh in the EFL classroom.
+This fun day is a good time to discuss different famous pranks and enjoy a laugh in the EFL classroom.

 The Burger King story could have a number of key comprehension questions, such as: